-- If an item is owned by a non-group account, and that account is deleted. - If a group owns an item, and the last account of that group is deleted or is moved out of the group (into another group or made into an account without a group).
+- If an item is owned by a non-group account, and that account is deleted with the Keep data owned by the account option selected. - If an item is owned by a group and the group is deleted with the Keep data ownedby the group and its accounts option selected, or the last account of that group is deleted with the Keep data owned by the account or group option selected, or the last account of that group is moved out of the group (into another group or made into an account without a group).